 Day 2 – Yen Minh to Dong Van

-Distance: around 85km – from the pin number 1 to the pin number 2 in the map above
+Distance: around 85km – from pin number 1 to pin number 2 on the map above

 Days 2 and 3 definitely offer the best views, and things get going quickly, with great panoramas as soon as you leave Yen Minh and climb upwards to Tham Ma Pass.
 This place is one of my favorite parts of the entire trip.
 The views are great, the hairpin-packed ascent is fun, and stopping at the top allows you to see the sprawl of the road you’ve just tackled.